Monica Wofford

 She is a board member and national treasurer of the National Speakers Association.

 On 1 September 2017, Wofford filed to run for the Florida House of Representatives in District 32, which includes most of Lake County.
 She qualified for the ballot by petition in March 2018.

+From 2020 to 2022, she served as the CEO of United Way of Lake & Sumter Counties.